Position

 • Bachelor's degree in Nursing or a related healthcare field; Master's degree preferred.

-• Minimum of 3-5 years of clinical experience in a supervisory or leadership role.
+• Several years of clinical experience in a healthcare setting, with a minimum of 2-3 years in a supervisory or leadership role.

-• Strong knowledge of clinical practices, healthcare regulations, and quality standards.
+• Strong knowledge of clinical practices, healthcare regulations, and quality improvement methodologies.

 Is becoming a Clinical Supervisor a good career path?